-If you hit a party supply stores, you’ll easily spend $200 outfitting your classroom with decorations, calendars, reward stickers, posters, and educational aids.
+If you’re a teacher, there’s no better place for classroom decor than the dollar store.
+If you hit a party supply store, you’ll easily spend over $100 outfitting your classroom with decorations, calendars, reward stickers, posters, and educational aids.

 Food containers get tossed with sack lunches all the time.
 Buying expensive glass Pyrex containers for lunches is asking for trouble.

 Instead, stock up on Dollar Tree three- and four-pack plastic containers for $1.25.
 If you have a younger child, look for character-themed sandwich and snack containers.
 Some stores even have colorful containers instead of the plain clear ones.

 They may not stay in pristine condition throughout the school year, but you won’t be out a few bucks either if your child accidentally throws them away or bends the lids.

 6. Shop at Dollar Tree for journals, but not composition notebooks.